nuwave/lighthouse/.github/CONTRIBUTING.md

 1. Run tests until they pass.
 Yay!
 1. Open a PR detailing your changes

+## Code guidelines

+Do not use Facades and utilize dependency injection instead.
+Not every application has them enabled.

 ## Code style

 We use [StyleCI](https://styleci.io/) to ensure clean formatting, oriented